|The Hierarchical Orders

 spoken of as being ordained, Readers and Cantors are said to be sealed." -Rudder, pg.
 4.

-Anyone who is ordained is a partakers of Holy Orders and is part of the Church's hierarchy and clergy.
-Each clerical rank is a participation in one of the ranks of
+Anyone who is ordained is a partaker of Holy Orders and is part of the Church's hierarchy and clergy.
+Each clerical rank is a participation in one of the ranks of the

 THE MAJOR & MINOR PRIESTLY ORDERS (CLERICAL RANKS) OF THE CHURCH'S HIERARCHY: